 Tour to the Expo site including very large shopping center - stop 10 (Blue tour)

-Tour thru the old part of town (Green tour)
+Tour thru the old part of town (Green or Purple tour)

 Please note: both the red and blue tours use red buses, only the sign will be different.